Courtney Love

 Sugar Baby Doll

-Love didn't stay long with "Pagan Babies" either.
-Courtney stopped looking for new bands and decided to form her own punk group, "Hole," which included Eric Erlandson (guitarist), Lisa Roberts (bassist), and Caroline Rue (drummer).
+Love didn't stick around with "Pagan Babies" either.
+Courtney stopped searching for new bands and decided to form her own punk group, "Hole," featuring Eric Erlandson (guitarist), Lisa Roberts (bassist), and Caroline Rue (drummer).
 Soon, Jill Emery replaced Lisa.
 With this lineup, the band recorded their debut album "Pretty on the Inside."

 Hole.
 1990 Concert